dzanotelli/drypy/drypy/docs/quickstart.rst

 .. important::

-   Since the deputy function will receive the same args you use to pass to the sheriff, it's advised that the two function signatures correspond.
+   Since the deputy function will receive the same args you are passing to the sheriff, it's advised that the two function signatures correspond.
    Otherwise, if you think that the sheriff function signature may change in the future, you can use the generic syntax `*args, **kw` for the deputy args.

 Advanced usage